Rasputin: Dark Servant of Destiny: Plot

 Dr. Botkin vents his suspicions to Russian Prime Minister Pyotr Stolypin, who sends men to spy on Rasputin.
 A woman named Princess Marisa visits Rasputin, asking to be blessed.
-Rasputin tells her that before one can ask for absolution one must sin, and convinces her to have sex with him.
+Rasputin tells her that before one can ask for absolution one must sin and convinces her to have sex with him.
 Stolypin's spies watch this happen.

 Stolypin approaches Nicholas with his findings, and with news that rumors are circulating throughout Russia regarding Rasputin's stay at the palace and closeness to the Imperial Family, particularly Alexandra.
 That night, a drunken Rasputin makes some obscene comments about the Imperial Family and is brought before the Tsar.
-Nicholas banishes Rasputin from St. Petersburg, and Rasputin prophesies a terrible future for Russia and Stolypin's own assassination.
-A month later Nicholas is informed of the onset of World War I, and Stolypin is shot and killed.
+Nicholas banishes Rasputin from St. Petersburg and Rasputin prophesies a terrible future for Russia and Stolypin's own assassination.
+A month later Nicholas is informed of the onset of World War I and Stolypin is shot and killed.

 Alexei suffers another severe bleeding, prompting Alexandra and Nicholas to call Rasputin.
 Rasputin heals Alexei over the phone, re-confirming Nicholas's faith in the healer.
 Rasputin is forgiven and returns to the palace.
 As millions of Russian soldiers die in World War I, citizens place the blame on Alexandra and Rasputin.
 Rasputin stops seeing the Virgin Mary, causing Alexandra and his fellow monks to desert him.

-A group of men led by Prince Felix Yusupov decide to murder Rasputin and invite him to the Yusupov palace in December 1916.
-Felix feeds Rasputin cakes and wine laced with lethal amounts of cyanide, but is horrified when it seems to have no effect.
+A group of men led by Prince Felix Yusupov decide to murder Rasputin and invite him to the Yusupov Palace in December 1916.
+Felix feeds Rasputin cakes and wine laced with lethal amounts of cyanide but is horrified when it seems to have no effect.
 Felix then shoots Rasputin, who still does not die.
 Rasputin stumbles through the courtyard to the palace gates before being shot four more times, finally collapsing and dying.
 His body is thrown from a bridge into the icy Malaya Nevka River.

-Alexandra reads a note left behind by Rasputin, revealing his prior knowledge that he would be murdered, and that should the murderers be nobles, the Imperial Family would die within two years.
+Alexandra reads a note left behind by Rasputin, revealing his prior knowledge that he would be murdered and that should the murderers be nobles, the Imperial Family would die within two years.
 In 1917, with Russia on the verge of collapse due to the war, Nicholas is forced to abdicate as Tsar and is sent into exile with his family.
 The Imperial Family is executed in Yekaterinburg on 17 July 1918.

 Historical accuracy

-Russian Prime Minister Pyotr Stolypin is shown to have been killed in 1913, on the occasion of the Romanov dynasty's Tercentenary celebration, and just prior to the outbreak of World War I, while he was actually killed in 1911.
+Russian Prime Minister Pyotr Stolypin (John Wood) is shown to have been killed in 1913 on the occasion of the Romanov dynasty's Tercentenary celebration and just prior to the outbreak of World War I, while he was actually killed in 1911.

-The Russian Orthodox Choir which sings the litany at the Tercentenary liturgy also seems to be a choir of the 1990s, since the Patriarch Alexei is mentioned by name.
+The Russian Orthodox Choir which sings the litany at the Tercentenary liturgy also seems to be a choir of the 1990s, since Patriarch Alexy II of Moscow is mentioned by name.
 The Patriarchate in fact did not exist under the later Romanovs, having been abolished by Peter the Great.

 Reception

-Caryn James in The New York Times praised Rickman, McKellen and Scacchi, and called the film "fascinating... a cleverly entertaining character study".
+Caryn James in The New York Times praised Alan Rickman, Ian McKellen and Greta Scacchi, and called the film "fascinating... a cleverly entertaining character study".